UD-CISC374/educational-game-design-document-justin-chernokal-jon-change/egdd.md

 ## Learning Objectives

-*Remember, Learning Objectives are NOT simply topics.
-They are statements of observable behavior that a learner can do after the learning experience.
-You cannot observe someone "understanding" or "knowing" something.*

 - By the end of the lesson, players will be able to solve for a variable in simple algebraic problems
 - By the end of the lesson, players will be able to utilize addition, subtraction, multiplication, and/or division operations.

 ## Prerequisite Knowledge

-*What do they need to know prior to trying this game?*

 - Basic math skills starting at knowledge of addition, subtraction, multiplication, and division.

 ## Assessment Measures

-Open response or multiple chioce algebra test. (*Perhaps should specify solve for unknown type problems*).
+Open response or multiple chioce algebra test.

   - Given an equation with a variable, solve for the variable.
   - Given an equation with two or more operations, apply order of operations.